 Altered social interactions

 It is important to prevent these behaviours developing and there are many ways to help your cat/dog adjust and feel more relaxed when left on their own for part of the day.
-Here’s some suggestions that might help:
+Here are some suggestions that might help:

 Do bear in mind that this could take time.
 If these techniques don’t seem to be working or you’re worried the problem is serious, you don’t have to solve the problem alone.
 Do seek professional advice from your veterinary practice or qualified animal behaviourist.